junxit/us-congress-bills-113/metadata.md

 - 2013-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 4 (Roll no. 496). (text: CR 9/27/2013 H5890-5891)
 - 2013-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 4 (Roll no. 496).(text: CR 9/27/2013 H5890-5891)
 - 2013-09-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2013-09-30 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.